“I pay tax on my drawings, right?”

 - A Shareholders Current Account is a loan between you and the company.

-We help breakdown accounting jargon and technical tax stuff so that you can feel confident around your numbers and understand the essentials when it comes to business finances and tax.
+At Trio, we make sure to breakdown accounting jargon and technical tax stuff so that you can feel confident around your numbers and understand the essentials when it comes to business finances and tax.